balancer/balancer-v2-monorepo/pkg/liquidity-mining/README.md

 ### Voting Escrow

 `VotingEscrow` is the veBAL contract, which allows LPs to deposit and lock 80/20 BPT in exchange for veBAL.
+The maximum lock time has been shortened from 4 years to 1 year.

 It is almost an exact copy of Curve's implementation, with the few differences being usage of a newer version of the Vyper compiler, replacement of storage variables for the new `immutable` type, and removal of dummy functions introduced for Aragon compatibility.